konfuzio-ai/konfuzio-sdk/docs/coordinates_system.md

 [![segmentation_bboxes](images/bboxes_segmentation.png)](#)

-To visualize both at the same time we can convert the coordinates from the segmentation result to be based on the image size used for the characters bbox.
+To visualize both at the same time we can convert the coordinates from the segmentation result to be based on the image size used for the characters' bbox.

 ```python
 doc_bbox = document.get_bbox()